-Usability, Satisfaction, Confidence
+Usability, Satisfaction, and Confidence

 Patients had a high level of satisfaction with the individual design components of breathe.
-They rated breathe usability as good on the validated System Usability Scale and high on standard Likert scales.
-A central function of the breathe platform was to present patients with a real-time dynamic action plan based on their symptoms and/or peak flow entries.
-The application effectively returned a dynamic zone of control calculation back to patients. breathe patients were confident that the calculated assessment was accurate.
+They rated breathe usability as good on the validated SUS and high on standard Likert scales.
+A central function of the breathe platform was to present patients with a real-time dynamic action plan based on their symptoms and peak flow entries.
+The app effectively returned a dynamic zone of control calculation back to patients. breathe patients were confident that the calculated assessment was accurate.
 By objectively measuring control, breathe resolves a long-standing barrier to action plan utilization in the community, the barrier of inaccurate control assessment by patients.
-Patients that over-estimate control will not activate their action plan as prescribed and thus not experience the substantial associated clinical benefits [5-8].
+Patients who overestimate control will not activate their action plan as prescribed and thus not experience the substantial associated clinical benefits [5-8].

-The breathe mHealth platform was an important facilitator of teachable moments and acted as an uni-directional communication bridge between providers and patients in the community through the delivery of 50,939 reminder e-mail messages and communicating asthma control and care recommendations through the platform 19,678 times.
+The breathe mHealth platform was an important facilitator of teachable moments and acted as an unidirectional communication bridge between providers and patients in the community through the delivery of 50,939 reminder email messages and communicating asthma control and care recommendations through the platform 19,678 times.
 An examination of utilization suggests that patients responded to these notifications by accessing the app after the reception of these emails, and patient questionnaires indicate that they had confidence in the care and control recommendations.